bbauska/css-mastering-css/README.md

 }
 </pre>

-This plugin is the Babel of CSS, it allows you to use modern CSS features and at the same time takes care of translating them into CSS that is more digestible for older browsers:
+<p>This plugin is the Babel of CSS, it allows you to use modern CSS
+features and at the same time takes care of translating them into CSS that is more digestible for older browsers:</p>

 -   adds prefixes using Autoprefixer (so if you use this you don't need to use Autoprefixer directly).